 Please see “DWI Canada Entry” for more information.

 Getting into Canada with a DUI can be overcome in a number of ways, temporarily by obtaining a Temporary Resident Permit, or permanently by the process of Criminal Rehabilitation.
-If you have been convicted of a single DUI offence, and a period of 10 years has passed since the completion of the entire sentence, then you may have been Deemed Rehabilitated.
 In order to be eligible to apply for a finding of Criminal Rehabilitation, a period of 5 years must have elapsed since the completion of the entire sentence imposed for the DUI.
 Criminal inadmissibility can also be overcome on a temporary basis by applying for and receiving a TRP.
 TRPs are granted to allow individuals, who would otherwise be denied entry to Canada, to gain admission to Canada for a specific purpose.
 The specific purpose of the visit must be properly explained in any application for a TRP.

 Even with a DWI Canada entry is possible if you meet certain requirements.
-If you have been deemed rehabilitated, you have obtained a positive decision on a criminal rehabilitation application or you have a significant reason to enter Canada (like working or visiting family) and can obtain a Temporary Resident Permit, you will be able to enter the country.
+If you have obtained a positive decision on a criminal rehabilitation application or you have a significant reason to enter Canada (like working or visiting family) and can obtain a Temporary Resident Permit, you will be able to enter the country.

 7. When it comes to the term deemed rehabilitation, how long do I need to wait to gain entry to Canada?